Updated: April 20, 2019

 One of my sisters tried the eggplant tincture for a precancerous lesion on her face and after a few weeks of using it daily, usually multiple applications (on average about 6 times daily), the lesion fell off and has not returned.
 It also left no scar.
 More recently, with another lesion, this same sister applied the eggplant tincture, again about 6 times a day, then after 5 days the lesion flaked off.
 And since then the skin has a normal appearance.

 Different Types of Skin Cancer

 Basal cell carcinoma (BCC) is the most diagnosed of all skin cancers and it is the least deadly.
-It is rarely metastasizes, but can extend deep and wide into the local tissues if not treated, causing disfigurement or worse; and it can be slow or fast growing depending on its subtype.
+It rarely metastasizes, but can extend deep and wide into the local tissues if not treated, causing disfigurement or worse; and it can be slow or fast-growing depending on its subtype.
 BCC’s develop in the epidermal basal cells.

 Squamous cell carcinoma (SCC) is the second most common malignant skin cancer.
-Invasive, it starts in the epidermis then penetrates to the dermis and metastasizes to the nearby lymph nodes.
+Invasive, it starts in the epidermis then penetrates to the dermis, and then metastasizes to the nearby lymph nodes.
 SCC can also have slow or rapid growth depending on the type.

 BCC and SCC are less aggressive and more easily cured than the dreaded malignant melanoma.